martian-lang/martian-docs/content/storage-management/index.md

 ### Retained outputs

-Frequently during debugging, and occasionally in other circumstances, it is desirable to keep a file around after a pipeline completes even if it is not part of the formal outputs, for example if one wants to later rerun a subset of the pipeline which depends on that file, or if one wants to be able to access a more "raw" form of the output.
+Frequently during debugging, and occasionally in other circumstances, it is desirable to preserve a file after a pipeline completes even if it is not part of the formal outputs, for example if one wants to later rerun a subset of the pipeline which depends on that file, or if one wants to be able to access a more "raw" form of the output.